jawj/zapatos-docs/src/index.md

 All values in `zapatosconfig.json` can have environment variables (Node's `process.env.SOMETHING`) interpolated via [handlebars](https://handlebarsjs.com/)-style doubly-curly-brackets `{{variables}}`.

 This is likely most useful for the database connection details.
-For example, on Heroku you'd probably configure your database as:
+For example, on Heroku you might configure your database as:

 ```json
 "db": {